stackbit/jamstackthemes/content/theme/astro-react-boilerplate.md

   - Personal
   - Portfolio
 github_branch: main
+description: >-
-description: Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS
+  Astro boilerplate with responsive blog and portfolio template using TypeScript and React styled with Tailwind CSS
+stale: false
 ---

 # Astro Boilerplate with TypeScript and Tailwind CSS